Author: Kim Hix

 Author Name: Kim Hix

-Kim Hix, the mother of 2, married 30 years, self-employed as a nutrition and fitness coach, Team Kim Fitness (teamkimfitness.com) my lifelong passion, Nationally Qualified Figure Competitor, BS psychology Lander University 1989, worked in mental health many years, AD Paralegal studies 1993.
+Kim Hix, mother of 2, married 30 years, self employed as nutrition and fitness coach, Team Kim Fitness (teamkimfitness.com) my life long passion, Nationally Qualified Figure Competitor, BS psychology Lander University 1989, worked in mental health many years, AD Paralegal studies 1993.
 My children are my loves, my heart.
-My firstborn Zack, was born with oxygen deprivation resulting in lifelong mental health issues.
+My firstborn Zack, born with oxygen deprivation resulting in life long mental health issues.
 Kelsie, my double rainbow baby after 2 miscarriages and the love of my life.
-I have one self-published book, Amazon, No one is perfect and you are a great Kid, about Zack’s difficulties growing up “different” with mental illness.
+I have one self published book, Amazon, No one is Perfect and you are a great Kid, about Zack’s difficulties growing up “different” with mental illness.
 Born and raised in Columbia, SC to parents still happily married 59 years.

 1 Brightleaf ct Simpsonville Sc 29680